kubescape/kubescape/docs/STREAMING_IMPLEMENTATION.md

 ### Memory Management

-The implementation reduces memory usage by:
+The implementation reduces peak evaluation memory by:

-- Loading only cluster-scoped resources (~10-20% of total) into memory permanently
-- Loading namespace-scoped resources one namespace at a time
+- Keeping only cluster-scoped resources (~10-20% of total) plus a single namespace batch in the evaluation input at any time
-- Releasing namespace batches after all controls have been evaluated
 - Processing controls scope-by-scope (resident + one namespace at a time)

+The collection peak is not reduced: all resources are pulled and partitioned before the first batch is sent, and the processor retains resources in `AllResources` for downstream stages.
+The real win over the previous approach is the API-server load — one LIST per GVR instead of one per GVR per namespace — and a bounded evaluation input.

 ### Related-Object Resolution